magento/devdocs/src/cloud/docker/docker-containers-service.md

    -  `magento-db: /var/lib/mysql`
    -  `.docker/mysql/docker-entrypoint-initdb.d:/docker-entrypoint-initdb.d`

-When a database container is started for the first time, a new database with the specified name is created and initialized using the configuration variables specified in the docker-compose configuration.
-The initial start up process also executes all files with extensions .sh, .sql and .sql.gz that are found in the `/docker-entrypoint-initdb.d` directory.
+When a database container initializes, it creates a new database with the specified name and uses the configuration variables specified in the docker-compose configuration.
+The initial start-up process also executes files with `.sh`, `.sql` and `.sql.gz` extensions that are found in the `/docker-entrypoint-initdb.d` directory.
 Files are executed in alphabetical order.
 See [mariadb Docker documentation](https://hub.docker.com/_/mariadb).

 To prevent accidental data loss, the database is stored in a persistent **`magento-db`** volume after you stop and remove the Docker configuration.
 The next time you use the `docker-compose up` command, the Docker environment restores your database from the persistent volume.
 You must manually destroy the database volume using the `docker volume rm <volume_name>` command.